liamge/liamge.github.io/_posts/2017-06-23-political-comments.md

 print(list(zip(names, scores)))
 ```

 Ok, maybe more than just a couple.
 Warning, this block of code is going to take a long time to run because you're training 10 different models on the data 3 times each (due to cross validation).
-It may be advisable to reduce the dimensionality of the data via something like Truncated SVD (as opposed to PCA because we have sparse input, plus if we perform SVD on a TDIFT weight matrix we get (Latent Semantic Analysis)[https://en.wikipedia.org/wiki/Latent_semantic_analysis]).
+It may be advisable to reduce the dimensionality of the data via something like Truncated SVD (as opposed to PCA because we have sparse input, plus if we perform SVD on a TDIFT weight matrix we get [Latent Semantic Analysis](https://en.wikipedia.org/wiki/Latent_semantic_analysis)).

 Just replace the `for` loop with this: